Kool Breeze of Northwest Florida, Inc Blog: Posts Tagged ‘Air Conditioning Installation’

 Monday, July 20th, 2015

-Energy efficiency is an important part of selecting an air conditioning system for a home, and if you have professionals helping you with the installation (and you always should) you will end up with an AC that will provide you with the level of cooling you need combined with energy-saving performance.
+Energy efficiency is an important part of selecting an air conditioning system for a home, and if you have professionals helping you with professional air conditioning installation (and you always should) you will end up with an AC that will provide you with the level of cooling you need combined with energy-saving performance.

 The way the energy efficiency of air conditioners is measured is with the SEER rating.
 We’ll explain how this rating works and how it applies to your AC’s performance.